Kushaalkumar-pothula/MAGNETO-Code/README.md

 ## Installation

-To install the MAGNETO code, run the following commands in the terminal:
+To install the MAGNETO code, run the following commands in a terminal:
 ```bash
 > mkdir MAGNETO-Code
 > cd MAGNETO-Code